Pushkar780/-Ecommerce-Follow-Along/README.md

 # **E-commerce Follow-Along Project 🚀**
-Milestone 25: Order Processing Backend
+Milestone 26: Fetch User Orders API

-Order API Implementation
+=>Order Retrieval Endpoint

-Created an endpoint to receive products, user, and address details.
+Created an endpoint to receive the user’s email.
 Retrieved the _id of the user using their email.

-Order Storage
+=>Fetch & Response

-Stored each product as a separate order with the same address.
+Used the _id to fetch all orders of the user from the database.

-Used the existing Order schema to save order details in MongoDB.
+Sent all user orders in the API response.